jamez-bondos/ai-prompt-manager/README.md

 ## Usage

+### Initial Data

+The application comes with a set of pre-made templates in `data/ai-prompt-templates.json`.
+You can import these templates as initial data:

+1. Open the application
+2. Go to Settings
+3. Click "Import"
+4. Select the `data/ai-prompt-templates.json` file from the application directory

+### Working with Templates

 1. **Adding a Template**
    - Click the "Add Template" button in the left sidebar
    - Enter a name and content for your template
+   - (Optional) Enter a link to the source webpage of the prompt
    - Use {{variableName}} syntax for variables in your template

 2. **Editing a Template**
    - Select a template from the list
+   - Click the "Edit" button to enter edit mode
-   - Edit the name or content
+   - Edit the title, content, and link
-   - Click "Save" to save your changes
+   - Click "Save" button to save your changes

 3. **Using a Template**
    - Select a template from the list